bigmlcom/bigmler/docs/index.rst

 in the same working directory, the value of the flag will be preeminent and resources will be logged in ``another_log.log``.
-For boolean-valued flags, such as ``--dev`` itself, you'll need to use the associated negative flags to overide the default behaviour.
-Than is, following the former example if you want to override the dev mode used by default you should use
+For boolean-valued flags, such as ``--replacement`` itself, you'll need to use the associated negative flags to overide the default behaviour.
+That is, following the former example if you want to avoid storing the downloaded resource JSON information, you should use the ``--no-store`` flag.

 .. code-block:: bash

-    bigmler --train data/iris.csv --no-dev
+    bigmler --train data/iris.csv --no-store

 The set of negative flags is:

 ==============================  ===============================================
-``--no-debug``                  as opposed to ``--debug`` ``--no-dev``                    as opposed to ``--dev`` ``--no-train-header``           as opposed to ``--train-header`` ``--no-test-header``            as opposed to ``--test-header`` ``--local``                     as opposed to ``--remote``
+``--no-debug``                  as opposed to ``--debug`` ``--no-train-header``           as opposed to ``--train-header`` ``--no-test-header``            as opposed to ``--test-header`` ``--local``                     as opposed to ``--remote``